YolfTypo3/PictorialScales/README.md

 - canvasFuzzyHeight (default 150): height of the canvas used to display the fuzzy partition.
 - canvasFuzzyWidth (default 400): width of the canvas used to display the fuzzy partition.
 - sliderThumbWidth (default 10): width of the slider thumb.
+- impreciseInputDistribution (default UNIFORM_DISTRIBUTION): this parameter defines the probability distribution associated with the imprecise input.
+If set to UNIFORM_DISTRIBUTION, the transformation of the probability distribution into a possibility distribution gives a triangular fuzzy input centered on the middle point of the slider thumb.
+The width of the slider thumb is the support of the distribution.
+If set to NORMAL_DISTRIBUTION, the possibility distribution is the transformation of the normal distribution using a multilinear approximation.
+The possibility distribution is centered on the middle point of the slider thumb.
+The width of the slider thumb is the standard deviation of the normal distribution.
+Instead of using a HTML range item, the middle point or the support (or standard deviation) can be provided by text input (see the third example of the bi-emoticons).

 #### Options for Sun/Cloud